Site Section Links

 A paranormal claim is considered paranormal precisely because there is a normal or reasonable doubt as to whether the phenomenon actually happened, happens, or can happen.
 A para-normal claim is not the same as a para-normal explanation for an event or phenomenon that is not in doubt.
 Let us remember that any situation or event that is on the extremes of the normal distribution curve looks para-normal and can invite a "paranormal" explanation."

 A "scientific" theory, if it is not going to morph into a philosophical paradigm, must restrict itself to an explanation of observable phenomena.
-A Black Hole is not an observable phenomenon, it is one explanation for observable phenomena.
+A Black Hole is not an observable phenomenon, it is just one among other explanations for observable phenomena.

 Einstein's Theory of Relativity is not so much a scientific theory as it is a materialistic or "scientific" paradigm.
+But it has elements that violate our most basic logic.
 Roger Penrose's Tensor Theory and David Bohm's Holographic Universe are examples of other scientific or philosophical paradigms.

 In the realm of knowledge, scientific theories, paranormal claims and historical reconstructions−hereinafter called proposals−should be subject to what the acronym FLIPPERS stands for.